spatie/laravel-stripe-webhooks/README.md

 ## Usage

-Stripe will send out webhooks for several events.
+Stripe will send out webhooks for several event types.
 You can find the [full list of events types](https://stripe.com/docs/api#event_types) in the Stripe documentation.

+Stripe will sign all requests hitting the webhook url of your app.
+This package will automatically verify if the signature is valid.
+If it is not, the request was probably not sent be Stripe.
+The request will not be logged in the `stripe_webhook_calls` table but a `Spatie\StripeWebhooks\WebhookFailed` exception will be thrown.

+Unless something goes terribly wrong, this package will always respond with a `200` to webhook requests.
+Sending a `200` will prevent Stripe from resending the same event over and over again.
+All webhook requests with a valid signature will be logged in the `stripe_webhook_calls` table.
+The table has a `payload` column where the entire payload of the incoming webhook is saved.

+If something goes wrong during the webhook request the thrown exception will be saved in the `exception` column.
+In that case the controller will send a `500` instead of `200`.

+There are two ways this package enables you to handle webhook requests: you can opt to queue a job or listen to the events the package will fire.

+### Handling webhook requests using jobs
-If you want to do something when a specific event type comes in you should define a job.
+If you want to do something when a specific event type comes in you can define a job that does the work.
 Here's an example of such a job.

 ```php
 <?php